-- Your advisory dean’s phone number and the emergency advisory dean pager number can soon be found here [link to be added] in the Duke Med wiki.
+- If you are a current student, your advisory dean’s phone number and the emergency advisory dean pager number can be found here.

 Wellbeing and Mental Health Resources: